 4 False Assumptions About an LPN Career

-But many nursing hopefuls avoid the LPN route because of some common misconceptions about the position.
-If you’re one of those skeptics, then this article is for you.
-We’re here to set the record straight about four fallacies that may be deterring you from pursuing an LPN career.
-But first, let’s take a quick look at the role of an LPN nurse.
+We’re here to set the record straight and address some of the common assumptions, half-truths and misconceptions that may be holding you back from pursuing an LPN career.
+But before we do that, let’s take a quick look at the role of an LPN nurse.

 What is an LPN, exactly?

 Licensed practical nurses (sometimes referred to as licensed vocational nurses) are healthcare professionals who provide care for patients.
 Before being licensed to practice, they must complete specialized nursing training and pass the NCLEX-PN exam.

 The range of specific activities and treatments an LPN may perform in their daily work will vary somewhat depending on the state in which they practice.
 That said, the Bureau of Labor Statistics (BLS) identifies several common duties of an LPN:1

 - Monitoring basic patient health such as vital signs and overall condition